Problem Solving, Communication & Team Building Outdoors

 WELDED ANKLES: Organize the group into a line.
 Invite each person to connect their feet with the person next to them.
 As a group, they need to get across the floor without unhooking their feet.
 If their feet unhook, the entire group needs to go back to the beginning.
 The group can strategize, work together, and try again.

 LOOK UP-LOOK DOWN: Organize the group into a circle.
-Everyone looks down to the floor.
-The leader says “look up” and everyone makes eye contact with someone in the circle.
+Everyone looks down at the floor.
+The leader says “lookup” and everyone makes eye contact with someone in the circle.
 Participants can’t switch once they have looked up.
 If participants make eye contact, they are out.
 Begin again with “look down.”
 Keep going until there is a winner.

 To top it off, it’s fun to add a few Higher Order Thinking activities to your toolkit.